cyrillknecht/cyrillknecht/README.md

 - Working in a wet lab
 - Python programming

-## 🔧 Languages, Frameworks, Tools etc.
+## 🔧 Tech Stack
-A list of languages, frameworks and tools I have used before or am currently using.
+A list of languages, frameworks, tools etc. that I have used before or am currently using.
 Sorted by proficiency.
 The order within each proficiency category is random.

 | 🌟 Proficiency | 🌐 Languages                                                                                                                                                                                                                                                                                                 | 📦 Packages                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | 🛠️ Tools                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | 🔧 Frameworks                                                                                                   | 💻 IDEs                                                                                                                                                                                                                                                                                                                                                                               | 🖥️ OS                                                                                                                                                                                                                                       |